 In February 2020, the Plano Star Courier reported that 45-year-old Everardo Raul Sanchez-Cabrera of Plano was sentenced to 40 years in prison after pleading guilty to aggravated sexual assault of a child.
 Sanchez-Cabrera volunteered as a worship leader at the same church where the victim and her family attended.
 The victim was 11 years old.

 Sanchez-Cabrera began communicating with the girl over social media in early 2019, without the knowledge of the parents.
-Following several months of communicating via social media, Sanchez-Cabrera asked the victim to secretly meet with him, picked up the child, and drove her to his home where he sexually assaulted her.
+After several months of communicating via social media, Sanchez-Cabrera asked the victim to secretly meet with him, picked up the child, and drove her to his home where he sexually assaulted her.

 In November 2019, KXAS-TV reported that a Plano physician had his license suspended by the Texas Medical Board after his arrest in October on charges of sexual assault of a child and possession of an illicit substance.
 The 53-year-old Timothy Morris Collins was arrested on two counts of sexual assault on October 29, but the assaults dated back to June 2012 and December 1995.